bitfixer/bf-romulator/ROMULATOR_STANDALONE.md

 Once connected to the web interface, you can program the ROMulator with the firmware you built, which will be in bin/romulator.bin in the bf-romulator directory.
 Just select 'Program' on the webpage and then select this file, and wait until the upload and programming completes.
 That's it!\

+## Serial Interface

+It is also possible to program the romulator using a serial terminal, without using the web interface at all.

+To do this, when connected to the D1 Mini with USB, launch a terminal program that supports serial ports and Xmodem file transfer.
+Good examples are minicom on mac/linux, or TeraTerm on Windows.
+Set the baud rate to 115200.

+You will need to find the id of the serial port on the D1 Mini.
+This id varies but has some commonalities.
+On Mac/Linux, try ```ls /dev/tty.usb*``` or ```ls /dev/tty*```.
+This will show some possible device names, you can try disconnecting the device, listing, then connecting and listing again to find which id shows up.
+If there is a better way to do this, please let me know.\
+On Windows, it often shows up as COM6 or COM7, generally the first com port over COM2 is the one.
+If the terminal shows a name associated with each com port, it will be the one with a name like 'usb-to-serial' something.

+Once connected with the right baud rate, hit the reset button on the D1 Mini.
+A menu should show up in the terminal.
+To program, type 'p' for the programming menu and then 'p' again to program firmware.
+You will be prompted to send the file using XMODEM, then go ahead and using the menu on your terminal program, select bin/romulator.bin and start the transfer.
+This will upload the file to the device and program the romulator.

+After connecting